adam2am/language-tools-with-civet/0typescript-civet-attempt/typescript-civet-another-attempt.md

 ### Phase 2: Integrate Civet Features into the Main Svelte/TS Pipeline

-- [ ] Micro Task 2.1: Refactor CivetHoverProvider (and upcoming CivetDiagnosticsProvider) to use the existing LSAndTSDocResolver
+- [X] Micro Task 2.1: Refactor CivetHoverProvider (and upcoming CivetDiagnosticsProvider) to use the existing LSAndTSDocResolver
     * Problem: CivetHoverProvider.ts currently sets up its own ts.LanguageService and a simplified SvelteDocumentSnapshot, bypassing the main language server pipeline.
-    * Solution: Modify `CivetPlugin.ts` to accept an `LSAndTSDocResolver` instance and pass it into `CivetHoverProvider` (and later `CivetDiagnosticsProvider`); update providers to use `resolver.getLSAndTSDoc(document)` and the canonical TS service instead of manual setup.
+    * Solution: `CivetPlugin.ts` accepts an `LSAndTSDocResolver` instance and passes it into `CivetHoverProvider` and `CivetDiagnosticsProvider`.
+Providers updated to use `resolver.getLSAndTSDoc(document)` and the canonical TS service.
+    * Status:
+        - `CivetHoverProvider`: **Complete and verified working.** `civet-hover.spec.ts` uses it and passes.
+        - `CivetDiagnosticsProvider`: **Implemented.** `civet-diagnostics.spec.ts` uses it.
+Logs indicate correct diagnostic generation and mapping, but the test itself is timing out.
     * Files to Edit:
         - `packages/language-server/src/plugins/civet/CivetPlugin.ts`
         - `packages/language-server/src/plugins/civet/features/CivetHoverProvider.ts`
-        - (Later) `packages/language-server/src/plugins/civet/features/CivetDiagnosticsProvider.ts`
+        - `packages/language-server/src/plugins/civet/features/CivetDiagnosticsProvider.ts`

-- [ ] Micro Task 2.2: Ensure `DocumentSnapshot.ts` Handles Civet Path Correctly for LSAndTSDocResolver
+- [X] Micro Task 2.2: Ensure `DocumentSnapshot.ts` Handles Civet Path Correctly for LSAndTSDocResolver
     * Context: `preprocessSvelteFile` currently returns early for `<script lang="civet">`, skipping the full Svelte→TSX transform.
     * Problem: The language server snapshot lacks template processing, so hover/diagnostics spanning template and script will not work.
-    * Solution: In `preprocessSvelteFile`, after generating the Civet-to-TS snippet and its source map, inject that TS snippet back into the complete Svelte file text (with `lang="ts"`), then run `svelte2tsx` so the TSX includes both template and script.
+    * Solution: In `preprocessSvelteFile`, for `lang="civet"`, the Civet transformer produces a TS snippet and a `preprocessorMapper`.
+The snapshot uses this TS snippet directly, and `initMapper` correctly returns this `preprocessorMapper` because no `tsxMap` is generated in this path.
+    * Status: **Verified.** Debug logs confirm this flow for both hover and diagnostics tests.
+This approach provides hover/diagnostics *within* the Civet script block.
+Interactions *across* script/template boundaries are not yet addressed by this specific Civet-only path but would be covered if the Civet output were fed into the full `svelte2tsx` process.
     * Files to Edit:
         - `packages/language-server/src/plugins/typescript/DocumentSnapshot.ts`

-- [ ] Micro Task 2.3: Create `CivetDiagnosticsProvider.ts`
+- [X] Micro Task 2.3: Create `CivetDiagnosticsProvider.ts`
-    * Action: Implement diagnostics for Civet scripts by leveraging `LSAndTSDocResolver`:
+    * Action: Implemented diagnostics for Civet scripts by leveraging `LSAndTSDocResolver`.
+It wraps `DiagnosticsProviderImpl`.
-        1. Use `resolver.getLSAndTSDoc(document)` to obtain `{ lang, tsDoc }`.
-        2. Call `lang.getSyntacticDiagnostics(tsDoc.filePath)` and `lang.getSemanticDiagnostics(tsDoc.filePath)`.
-        3. Map each diagnostic's text span back to the original Civet code via `tsDoc.getOriginalPosition`.
+    * Status: **Implemented.** Test instantiates it.
+Logs confirm underlying TS provider generates and maps diagnostics correctly.
+Test suite times out.
     * Files to Create/Edit:
         - `packages/language-server/src/plugins/civet/features/CivetDiagnosticsProvider.ts` (new)
         - `packages/language-server/src/plugins/civet/CivetPlugin.ts` (instantiate and delegate)

 - [ ] Micro Task 2.4: Fix Failing Tests & Add More
-    * Action: Re-run `civet-diagnostics.spec.ts` and `civet-hover.spec.ts`; with the above refactors, they should pass.
-Investigate any remaining mismatches in source-map mappings or position offsets.
+    * Action: Re-run `civet-diagnostics.spec.ts` and `civet-hover.spec.ts`.
+    * Status:
+        - `civet-hover.spec.ts`: **Passing.** Dynamically checks fixtures.
+        - `civet-diagnostics.spec.ts`: **Failing due to timeout.** Logs indicate diagnostics are generated and mapped correctly, but the test itself doesn't complete.
+Needs investigation to resolve the timeout.
+No Civet-specific filtering is applied yet beyond what `DiagnosticsProviderImpl` does.
+    * Next Steps: Investigate timeout in `civet-diagnostics.spec.ts`.
 Expand tests to cover:
         - Variables, functions, and types declared in Civet scripts.
         - Interactions between template expressions and Civet-defined identifiers.
     * Files to Edit: